 - Moles typically reproduce in the spring, giving birth to 2-6 babies at a time.

-But, of course, that’s not the kind of moles this day is all about.
+But, of course, that’s not the kind of moles this National Mole Day is all about, is it?
 In chemistry, a mole refers to a basic unit of measurement based on Avogadro’s number, 6.02 x 10^23 (which is why it is traditionally celebrated on October 23, between the hours of 6:02 AM and 6:02 PM).

 For a fascinating explanation of how Avogadro came up with this rather odd number, I suggest you watch this short but informative video from GetChemistryHelp.com:

 To learn more about the furry kind of moles, visit a-z-animals.com.

 For more information on skin moles, including how to tell if they are cancerous, check out www.cancer.org .